Family Travel Tips

 - Adjust the exposure – drop it down on a sunny day

 - Change the saturation – Saturation is your color.
-To bring out the color bump up the saturation, if you pull it all the way down you can shoot black and white photo!
+To bring out the color, bump up the saturation, if you pull it all the way down you can shoot a black and white photo!

 - Turn on or off your flash depending on the light.
 Inside and at nighttime turn off your flash.

 Here is a Las Vegas Scavenger Hunt for kids, I’ve created that you can download.
 It gives you 17 things to find/name at four different hotel areas.
 Kids can fill out the sheet or just take pictures of what they find.
 If you don’t have kids, you could also use this scavenger hunt!